How law firms use automation to scale pi cases?

 Key Points / Important Facts

-• Automation helps law firms handle more PI cases without increasing staff proportionately.
+• Automation helps law firms handle more PI cases without increasing staff significantly

 Legal Provision or Section